 It can be difficult to know if people are overworked or have nothing to do when they’re not in the office.
 ProjectManager.com has a workload page that is color-coded and shows at-a-glance who has too many tasks and who doesn’t have enough, so you can always keep work balanced across your team.
 No matter where people are located, projects always run smoothly with ProjectManager.com.

 Slack bills itself as an alternative to email, but it’s so much more than that.
 It’s an online communication and chat tool that keeps your entire organization connected.
 Your organization might already have embraced the technology.
 It’s become a darling of the working world and for good reason.

 Yes, Slack makes email all but antiquated.
 You can add attachments and send messages individually or in groups.
 Groups can be set up to include company-wide correspondences, which is great for general announcements.
 Channels can be set up as well for more targeted sectors of your company, such as IT, marketing, etc. Plus, GIFs and emojis add much needed levity to lessen the sense of isolation and stress because of the coronavirus.

-Related: Work From Home Resources
+Related: Work From Home: The Ultimate Guide

 3. G Suite

 G Suite is Google’s answer to Microsoft Office.
 It offers a number of online tools, but Google Docs, Google Sheets and Google slides are the most useful for collaborating on work.
 Unlike MS Office, it’s free, at least for personal use of up to 15 GB.
 That means you get a word processing program, spreadsheet and slideshow software for free.